iterative/dvc.org/static/docs/commands-reference/get-url.md

 ## Description

-In some cases it's convenient to get a data file or directory from a remote location.
-The `dvc get-url` command helps the user do so.
+In some cases it's convenient to get a data file or directory from a remote location into the current working directory, regardless of whether it's a DVC project.
+The `dvc get-url` command helps the user do just that.

 The `url` argument should provide the location of the data to be downloaded, while `out` can be used to specify the (path and) file name desired for the downloaded data file or directory.

 Note that this command doesn't require an existing DVC project to run in.
 It's a single-purpose command that can be used out of the box after installing DVC.